Hibiscus Carve-Up

 With time for an all-play-all league, draws were allowed to keep the competition running smoothly.
 After 3 matches on the first day, Carol had a clear lead with 2 wins and a draw.
 Three players were behind her on 1 win and a draw (yes, two of the 9 games played had been draws, and others very tight – vindicating the match format of 18-point games played to a base of 4).

 Going into the last match, only two players could win the tournament, fittingly the two highest bisquers: Carol was still the player to beat, with one victory more than Colin.
 But Carol’s previous form deserted her as she lost 11-14 to Charles, while Colin slowly overhauled David to a 13-8 victory.
-3.5 wins each, and let’s see, what were the stated tie-break criteria?
+3.5 wins each – so let’s see, what were the stated tie-break criteria?

 First was who-beat-whom… but the first-round match between Colin and Carol had been one of the draws (15-15).
-The competition result would hinge on total hoops scored: prior to that last match, the pair had been equal on that too, with 62 hoops apiece.
-So Colin’s last two hoops against David proved decisive, and won him the trophy.
+The competition result would hinge on total hoops scored: prior to that last round, the pair had been equal on that too, with 62 hoops apiece.
+In the end, it was Colin’s last two hoops against David that proved decisive, and won him the trophy.